bayzidc/GMSIS/README.md

 -How to add a booking from vehicle records?
 If you would like to add a booking from the 'Vehicle Records' page,simply select the table row you wish from the list of vehicles and click the 'Add Booking' button.
 This will redirect you to the 'Bookings' page and will set the customer name, vehicle registration number and the mileage for you.
 However, if you wish to start from scratch, you do not have to select the table row from the list of vehicles and you can simply navigate to the bookings page through the button bar at the top.

+-clear button : Clears all the text fields, datepicker and comboBoxes.

 Diagnosis and Repair Booking:
 -How to add a booking?